 For each package part being signed:

-The package implementer shall apply the transforms, as determined by the producer, to the contents of the part.
-[Note: Relationships transforms are applied only to Relationship parts.
-When applied, the relationship transform filters the subset of relationships within the entire Relationship part for purposes of signing. end note]
+Apply the transforms to the contents of the part.
+[Note: Relationships Transforms are applied only to Relationship parts.
+When applied, the Relationships Transform filters the subset of relationships within the entire Relationship part for purposes of signing. end note]

-The package implementer shall calculate the digest value using the resulting contents of the part.
+Calculate the digest value using the resulting contents of the part.

-The package implementer shall create a Reference element that includes the reference of the part with the query component matching the content type of the target part, necessary Transform elements, the DigestMethod element and the DigestValue element.
+Create a Reference element that includes the reference of the part with the query component matching the media type of the target part, necessary Transform elements, the DigestMethod element and the DigestValue element.

-The package implementer shall construct the package-specific Object element containing a Manifest element with both the child Reference elements obtained from the preceding step and a child SignatureProperties element, which, in turn, contains a child SignatureTime element.
+Construct the package-specific Object element containing a Manifest element with both the child Reference elements obtained from the preceding step and a child SignatureProperties element, which, in turn, contains a child SignatureTime element.

-The package implementer shall create a reference to the resulting package-specific Object element.
+Create a reference to the resulting package-specific Object element.

 When signing Object element data, package implementers shall follow the generic reference creation algorithm described in §3.1 of the W3C Recommendation “XML-Signature Syntax and Processing”.
 [M6.28]